ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 <listen_host>127.0.0.1</listen_host>
 ```

-## logger {#server_settings-logger}
+## logger {#server-settings-logger}

 Logging settings.

 Keys:

 -   level – Logging level.
 Acceptable values: `trace`, `debug`, `information`, `warning`, `error`.
 -   log – The log file.
 Contains all the entries according to `level`.
 -   errorlog – Error log file.
 -   size – Size of the file.
 Applies to `log`and`errorlog`.
 Once the file reaches `size`, ClickHouse archives and renames it, and creates a new log file in its place.
 -   count – The number of archived log files that ClickHouse stores.

 **Example**